 You have a family member and they have an amazing story to tell.
 But they’re not a writer, or they don’t care to write it (or they’re dead).
 But you’re motivated to do something.
 So you embark on writing the memoir (or sometimes biography) of their lives.

-This type of project is unlikely to go any further than your computer hard drive unless you self-publish it.
-There is great value in writing and self-publishing such a story for the family legacy, but unless you have a track record of writing and publishing amazing stories about (or for) other people, prepare to be disappointed in the reaction of editors and agents.
+This type of project is unlikely to go any further than your own desk unless you self-publish it.
+There is great value in writing and self-publishing such a story for the family legacy, but unless you have a track record of writing and publishing amazing stories about (or for) other people, editors and agents will likely pass.

-This is the hardest thing to tell a writer: “Sorry, but your story of addiction or cancer survival or loss of a child just doesn’t seem that special.”
+This is the hardest and most awful thing to say, yet it’s true: “Sorry, but your story of addiction or cancer survival or loss of a child just doesn’t seem that special.”
 In other words, your story sounds like everyone else’s story.
-It’s not written in a way that makes it stand out, or it could be written poorly.
+It’s not written in a way that makes it stand out—or it could be written poorly.
 The only antidote to this problem is to either become a better writer, or to find a more interesting story to tell.

 For more tough love on memoir, I highly recommend this agent roundtable published in Writer’s Digest in 2010.
 It’s still relevant today.